-GRD 241 Graphic Design III 2 4
+GRD 241 Graphic Design III

-Prerequisites: Take one: DES 136 or GRD 142
+Prerequisites: Take: GRD 142

-This course is an advanced exploration of various techniques and media for advertising and graphic design.
+This course is an advanced exploration of various techniques and media for graphic design.
 Emphasis is placed on advanced concepts and solutions to complex and challenging graphic design problems.
 Upon completion, students should be able to demonstrate competence and professionalism in visual problem solving.

-GRD 280 Portfolio Design 2 4 4
+GRD 280 Portfolio Design